What Are Meme Stocks?

 Background on Meme Stocks

-Retail investors succeeded in triggering a short squeeze and losses for hedge funds, who then turned to trying to monitor social-media forums in order to spot the next meme stock.
+Retail investors succeeded in triggering a short squeeze on GameStop stock, leading to losses for hedge funds, who then turned to trying to monitor social-media forums in order to spot the next meme stock.

 However, controversy ensued when some brokerage firms halted trading in some meme stocks, citing an inability to post collateral at clearinghouses.
 Such moves led to angry retail investors and day traders and congressional hearings that looked into brokerage practices such as payment for order flow.